gsuuon/model.nvim/README.md

-# 🧠 llm.nvim
+# 🗿 model.nvim

-Use LLM's in Neovim for completions or chat.
+Use AI models in Neovim for completions or chat.
 Build prompts programatically with lua.
-Designed for those who want to customize their prompts, experiment with multiple providers or use local LLM's.
+Designed for those who want to customize their prompts, experiment with multiple providers or use local models.

 https://user-images.githubusercontent.com/6422188/233238173-a3dcea16-9948-4e7c-a419-eeec04cb7e99.mp4